 by Sarah Middlemiss Feb 9th, 2021

-All seeds will be posted at the end of March, so should arrive arrive by mid-April.
-They’ll need to be planted outside before the end of April.
+All seeds will be posted at the end of March, so they should arrive by mid-April.

 As there are limited numbers of seed packets available, for now we’re limiting it to one pack per person.
 If this changes the office team will let people know there’s a chance to sign up for any spare packets.